cosinekitty/sapphire/Pop.md

 Therefore, the monophonic case isn't actually special: the single supplied channel normals forward to all 1..16 pulse engines.

+You can also manually sync using the [Sync polyphonic channels](#sync-polyphonic-channels) action in the right-click context menu.

 ## PULSE output

 PULSE is a polyphonic output port.
 You can select from the available output modes